wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-script-actions.md

 	Save-HDIFile -SrcUri 'https://somestorageaccount.blob.core.chinacloudapi.cn/somecontainer/some-file.jar' -DestFile 'C:\apps\dist\hadoop-2.4.0.2.1.9.0-2196\share\hadoop\mapreduce\some-file.jar'

 In this example, you must ensure that the container 'somecontainer' in storage account 'somestorageaccount' is publicly accessible.
-Otherwise, the script will throw a ‘Not Found’ exception and fail.
+Otherwise, the script will throw a 'Not Found' exception and fail.

-### Pass parameters to the Add-AzureRmHDInsightScriptAction cmdlet
+### Pass parameters to the Add-AzureHDInsightScriptAction cmdlet

-To pass multiple parameters to the Add-AzureRmHDInsightScriptAction cmdlet, you need to format the string value to contain all parameters for the script.
+To pass multiple parameters to the Add-AzureHDInsightScriptAction cmdlet, you need to format the string value to contain all parameters for the script.
 For example:

 	"-CertifcateUri wasb:///abc.pfx -CertificatePassword 123456 -InstallFolderName MyFolder"